Living Bird Magazine

 - The Verdin builds nests for both breeding and roosting; roosting nests are much smaller.
 The outer stick shell is constructed mostly by the male, while the female does most of the lining.

 - The Verdin's roosting nests help it stay warm in winter.
-Winter roosting nests have thicker insulation, and may reduce energy requirements for thermoregulation by as much as 50 percent.
+These nests have thick insulation and may reduce the energy required to stay warm by as much as 50%.
+Nests built in summer open toward prevailing winds, perhaps to aid in cooling.

 - The Verdin builds roosting nests all year round.
 One pair of Verdins in Arizona was observed building 11 nests in one year.